Classes

 KENMORE COMMUNITY CLUB

 Join us to work through your old monologues or try out some new ones!
 An acting coach is on hand to offer guidance.
 Feel free to experiment in a positive environment and grow as an artist.
 Offered once a month on Mondays.
 FREE.
+Guest coaches Agastya Kohli and Marianna de Fazio.

 Miss Molly’s Dance Class